thegrumpys/odop/docs/Help/DesignTypes/c_spring.md

 ___

 **End Types**

-The current version of the ODOP:Spring program implements six spring end types for compression springs.
+ODOP:Spring currently implements six spring end types for compression springs.
 In addition, the user can define specialized end conditions.
 These end types are represented by the Calculation Input End\_Type which for compression springs has the following possible values: